pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 Natalie Frijia creates a real force in the Klondike Kate we meet in _Belle Darling Klondike Queen_, and Lindsay Sutherland Boal delivers in the title role. _Belle Darling_ is done entirely in vaudeville style - songs and all - Sutherland Boal leading her supportive, adaptive, hilarious ensemble of three (Sarah Kaufmann, Madeleine Keesmaat-Walsh, and Roxhanne Norman).

 The vaudeville through-line is brilliant.
 On the surface, it's a reminder that putting on a variety show takes major skill; it's another layer of being wowed by Klondike Kate (and Sutherland Boal, frankly), that she can not only survive in a corset in the Yukon, but put on a great show night after night.
+And pianist Calvin Laveck was a subtle star of the show, striding with the best of them on his beater upright.

 And it's a way for us to get nothing but great stories from a truly charismatic woman.
 Kate does that arresting, amazing, rare thing onstage, where she makes friends with her audience, and overshares in a beautiful way.